phprest/phprest/README.md

 \Stack\run($app);
 ```

-## Api Versioning
+## API Versioning

-Phprest works with api versions by default.
+Phprest works with API versions by default.
 This means that the [ApiVersion Middleware](src/Middleware/ApiVersion.php) manipulates the incoming request.
 The version (based on the current Accept header) is added to the path.

 What does it mean?